kerem-altunbas/DSA210-KeremAltunbas/README.md

 ## Conclusion
 By the end of this project, I aim to answer the following questions:
-- Does the sudden withdrawal of a major donor lead to uncontrollable local food price spikes?
+- Does the sudden withdrawal of a major donor -the US- lead to uncontrollable local food price spikes?
 - Can other donors naturally substitute this funding gap?
-- What are the true, overarching drivers of market variance in the Horn of Africa over a 6-year period?

 The broader goal is not just a statistical output—but a clearer understanding of how global funding decisions affect physical survival and market dynamics in underdeveloped regions.